clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 ‘Output’, and from the list of files, click to view the **STDOUT** file.
 Scroll to the **BAYESIAN INFORMATION CRITERION (BIC)** section (:bulb: ctrl + f and type Bayesian to get there quickly).
-We’ll use this information to set up a Bayesian block in the Nexus file we just converted.
+We’ll use this information to set up a Bayesian block in a Nexus file.

 **This is the output from jModelTest:**